 4. Kay F. Thompson Award for Clinical Excellence in Dentistry (created 2009)

 Is given to an individual whose lifetime of demonstrated clinical experience substantially advances the understanding of the uses of hypnosis in obtaining effective results in dental practice.

 5. Jay Haley Early Career Award for Innovative Contributions to Hypnosis (created 2009)

 To awardees early in the career stage whose writing, teaching, leadership and clinical/scientific work have shown substantive advances in the understanding and practice of hypnosis.

-Helen H. & John G. Watkins Award for Excellence in Teaching (Created and first awarded in Paris 2015)
+6. Helen H. & John G. Watkins Award for Excellence in Teaching (created 2015)

 To an awardee who exemplifies a lifetime of excellence in the teaching of hypnosis for use in clinical and research settings.